tbmorrison/snaq-seq/README.md

 SNAQ-SEQ uses the bwa aligner for the analysis which requires the reference genome (fasta format) and bwa indices.

 SNAQ-SEQ will verify if there are existing bwa indices made available that can be used for the analysis.

-* Note: If SNAQ-SEQ is unable to detect any bwa indices in the filepath provided, it will proceed with generating indices on the fly to be used for the analysis (the generated indices won't be saved).

 #### Reference amplicon: